-Clearly, Operating review items such as these are designed to showcase examples of operational excellence, management effectiveness, and—most importantly—the wisdom on display in the company's strategy.
+Operating review items such as these are designed to showcase examples of operational excellence, management effectiveness, and—most importantly—the wisdom on display in the company's strategy.
 IBM's three review items for 2013 are, in fact, introduced as "The IBM Strategy."

-For companies in private industry that sell goods and services in competitive markets, the basic questions about business performance and prospects for the future require an understanding of the company's marketing strategy.
+For companies in private industry that sell goods and services in competitive markets, the fundamental questions about business performance and prospects for the future require an understanding of the company's marketing strategy.
 The Annual Report audience will need to know:

 - How the company defines its market and market segments.

 - How the company describes its market strategy, and how the plan applies to different market segments.

 - Which market segments are growing, which are stagnant, and which are shrinking.